You have turned-in this assignment. You can review the lesson and see your previous answers.

 For months, John had roamed Scotland in search of work to no avail.

-With his last shilling spent, his last money gone, he had no choice but to sign up as an indentured servant, exchanging four years of his life for the promise of basic necessities and a small payment with which he hoped he could support his family with.
+With his last shilling spent, his last of money gone, he had no choice but to sign up as an indentured servant, exchanging four years of his life for the promise of basic necessities and a small payment with which he hoped he could support his family with.

-His journal entry on Wednesday the 26th of January, 1774 captures the desperation that led him to become an indentured servant.
+His journal entry on Wednesday the 26th of January, 1774, captures the desperation that led him to become an indentured servant.

-"This day I was reduced to my last shilling.
+"This day, I was reduced to my last shilling.

 I was forced to go to Virginia for four years.

-They say I'll have a place to stay there if I sign up."
-So we can see then, for John, it was not an adventure or a bid for freedom, but a last resort to support his family.
+" So we can see then for John, it was not an adventure or a bid for freedom, but the last resort to support his family.

-His journey began aboard a ship called the Planter, but it was far from smooth sailing.
+His journey began aboard a ship called The Planter, but it was far from smooth sailing.

-People were so fearful they began to pray.
+People were so fearful, they began to pray.

 However, this did not stop the ship's crew subjecting the passengers to harsh discipline, including whippings and being clamped in iron chains if they misbehaved.